Singularity formation for the two-dimensional harmonic map flow into $S^2$: Introduction and main result

 In bubbling phenomena in this and related problems very little is known in nonradial situations.
 The method in \cite{rs1,rs2}, was successfully applied to very related blow-up phenomena in dispersive equations in symmetric classes.
-See for instance Rodnianski-Sterbenz \cite{Rod1} Merle-Rapha\"el-Rodnianski \cite{MRR}, Rapha\"el\cite{Rap1}, Rapha\"el-Rodnianksi \cite{RR1}.
+See for instance Rodnianski-Sterbenz \cite{Rod1} Merle-Rapha\"el-Rodnianski \cite{MRR}, Rapha\"el\cite{Rap1}, Rapha\"el-Rod\-nians\-ki \cite{RR1}.
 Our results share a flavor with finite time multiple blow-up in the subcritical semilinear heat equation, as in the results by Merle and Zaag \cite{MZ}.
 Bubbling associated to the critical exponent has been recently studied in \cite{DDS,CDM}.
 Our approach is parabolic in nature.
 It is based on the construction of a good approximation and then linearizing inner and outer problems.
 An appropriate inverse for the inner equation is then found (which works well if the parameters of the problems are suitably adjusted) which makes it possible the application of fixed point arguments.
 The general approach, which we call inner-outer gluing, has already been applied to various singular perturbation elliptic problems, see for instance \cite{dkw,dkw1}.
 A major difficulty we have to overcome is the coupled nonlocal ODE satisfied by the scaling and rotation parameter.
-(See equation (\ref{Aj}).)
+We now explain in more details below.